 It is unusual to get a lot of pain after a brain operation.
 If you have had surgery on your spine, you may have more pain.
 If so, you may have painkillers through a drip.
-Do say if you feel your painkillers are not helping as much as they should.
+Do say if you feel your painkillers are not controlling the pain.
 Your nurse can adjust the dose if necessary.

-All your nursing for the next few days will be designed to stop you straining to do anything.
+For the next few days your nurses will help you so that you do not have to strain to do anything.
 Any sort of strain can raise the pressure in your head.
 You may have to lie flat for a few days.
 Or you may have the head of your bed raised to help stop swelling in the brain.
 Whether you are flat or propped up depends on the type of surgery you've had.
 Your doctors and nurses will be keen to get you up and about as soon as possible.

 Depending on the operation you have had, your nurses will regularly move you from side to side or onto your back to stop you getting pressure sores.
-While you are still in bed, you will be encouraged to move your arms and legs frequently to help your circulation and keep them mobile.
+While you are still in bed, you will be encouraged to move your arms and legs frequently to keep them mobile and to help your circulation.
 Or your nurse will move your arms and legs for you, 2 or 3 times a day, to stop them stiffening up.

 When you are awake, your nurse will remind you to take deep breaths every hour, but not to cough because this can increase the pressure in your head.

-Within 48 to 72 hours, you may have a brain scan - either a CT scan or MRI scan.
-This will show if there is any tumour left and how much swelling there is in the area of the operation.
+Within 48 to 72 hours, you may have a brain scan – either a CT scan or MRI scan.
+This will show if there is any tumour left and how much swelling there is in the operation area.
 It may be uncomfortable having a scan so soon.
-But this is the best time for your surgeon to get a good picture of the operation site.
+But this may be the best time for your surgeon to get a good picture of the operation site.

 You will have a tube down your nose at first (a nasogastric tube).
-This will attach to a drainage bag.
+This attaches to a drainage bag.
 It is there to stop you from being sick.
 Being sick is a strain and raises the pressure inside your head.

-Getting up and moving around may seem impossible at first.
+Getting up and moving around may seem very difficult at first.
 Moving about helps you to get better and also reduces the risk of blood clots in the legs (DVT), but you will need to start very gradually.

 Question about cancer?
 Contact our information nurse team